Alpine borane: Preparation and reactions

 It is also effective for the stereoselective reduction of certain acetylenic ketones.

-The reaction is proposed to involve formation of an adduct by coordination of the carbonyl oxygen to boron.
+The reaction proposed involves forming an adduct by coordinating the carbonyl oxygen to boron.
 Intramolecular hydride transfer from the pinane substituent to the carbonyl carbon ensues.

-Related reagents

-A range of alkyl-substituted borane are specialty reagents in organic synthesis.
-Two such reagents that are closely related to Alpine borane are 9-BBN and diisopinocampheylborane.
+Many substrates for the Midland reduction have a low steric group, such as an alkyne or a nitrile, to increase selectivity.
+Stereochemical control comes from the coordination of the carbonyl bulky borane, followed by hydride transfer opposite the largest group.